Toloka/docs/en/template-builder/operations/select-areas.md

 - Select labeling modes

-  You can let users switch between different labeling modes using shortcuts.
+  You can let annotators switch between different labeling modes using shortcuts.
 Add the corresponding key to the `modes` property and assign a shortcut to it:
   - `select`: For selecting shapes and points.
   - `point`: For selecting areas using points.
   - `rectangle`: For selecting areas using rectangles.